jimi79/share/README.md

 If the url has a password parameter, you have to fill it with the password used to upload the element.

 Notes :
-- if the password is wrong, the message 'incorrect password' will be returned
+- If the password is wrong, the message 'incorrect password' will be returned.
-- if the element doesn't exists anymore, or never existed, the message 'not found' will be returned
+- If the element doesn't exists anymore, or never existed, the message 'not found' will be returned.

+The url shortener is just at the end of the gui, and nothing is special about it.